varn0/gitlab-cicd/README.md

-# CI/CD Templates for Several Projects
+# CI/CD Templates and snippets for several projects

 - [Cerbot folder](./certbot) has a script to renew ssl certs